 Usain Bolt was born.
-Mike Tyson took just two rounds to become the youngest ever Heavyweight World Champion and the F1 Turbo era reached its peak.
+Mike Tyson took just two rounds to become the youngest ever Heavyweight Champion Of The World and the first F1 Turbo era reached its peak.
 The ’86 cars remain the most powerful ever to race.
 Horsepower was unlimited, you could run as much as you could wring out of 1.5 litres.
 With special qualifying engines and gearboxes that could only last 3-4 minutes at full boost, this was drag racing with corners.
 At 5.5bar boost, the BMW Turbo was rumoured to produce in excess of 1350bhp in qualifying and said to race somewhere north of 1000bhp.
 There were no exact figures because the dyno equipment of the day couldn’t measure that high.
 If that wasn’t exciting enough, turbo lag was apparently horrendous.
-It’s one thing having 1000bhp delivered evenly across the rev range, quite another when it comes in with one almighty… the drivers had to anticipate the oncoming gale of boost… whoosh…. and floor the throttle anything up to 2 seconds earlier than they would with a normally aspirated engine… bang!
+It’s one thing having 1000bhp delivered evenly across the rev range, quite another when it comes in with one almighty… the drivers had to anticipate the oncoming gale of boost… whoosh…. and floor the throttle anything up to 2 seconds earlier than with a normally aspirated engine… bang!

 In a TV interview some years later, Gerhard Berger said with a mischievous smile and slightly crazed glint in his eye: “Forget everything after.
 The 1986 Turbo cars really was rockets.
 And to handle them, I think, you had to be a man.”

-The 98T represents the coming together of two F1 icons, the alignment of two passing stars in the racing firmament – Aytron Senna and the JPS Lotus.
+The 98T represents the coming together of two F1 icons, the alignment of two passing stars in the racing firmament – Ayrton Senna and the JPS Lotus.
 Senna’s star was in rapid ascent at this point and Team Lotus were at the tail-end of their glory days – still genuine contenders but struggling to fill the almighty void left by Chapman’s sudden death in December 1982.
-It was a void only Grand Prix wins could begin to fill.
+It was a void only Grand Prix wins could even begin to fill.

 Two seasons passed by with a solitary 2nd place being the best Nigel Mansell and Elio de Angelis could manage.
 It was always going to take something special to get Lotus winning again.
 There was definitely something special about that helmet with that livery, the two seemed made for each other.
 As far as Team Lotus boss Peter Warr was concerned, they were.
 He was convinced, very early on, that Senna was the missing piece of the puzzle.
 Warr offered Senna $50,000 for the ’84 season and the chance to start his F1 career with Team Lotus.
 However, John Player blocked the move as they felt it was important to have a British driver in the team.
 Warr reluctantly agreed to retain Mansell and the story of Senna in Formula 1 began at Toleman.
 Even with uncompetitive machinery, Senna wasted no time in dazzling everyone in the paddock with his raw speed and commitment.
 He arrived in F1 fully formed, the complete package from day one.
 He was unlucky, some say robbed, not to have won his first ever Monaco GP – in a Toleman TG184, something equivalent to a modern Sauber at best.
 His talent was now impossible to ignore, even for Imperial Tobacco.
 Team Lotus signed Senna for the 1985 season for $585,000 – over ten times the original offer.
 It didn’t take long for Senna to repay Warr’s faith and John Player’s cash.
 He put the 97T on pole an incredible seven times, delivered six podiums and two extraordinary wins.
 Over the previous three seasons Mansell and de Angelis managed 3 poles between them.
-In Portugal 1985, in only Senna’s second race for Team Lotus, he put the 97T on pole, got the fastest lap and won in torrential conditions, lapping everyone up to (and including) 3rd place Patrick Tambay.
+In Portugal 1985, in only his second race for Team Lotus, Senna put the 97T on pole, got the fastest lap and won in torrential conditions, lapping everyone up to (and including) 3rd place Patrick Tambay.
 It was Senna’s first of 41 Grand Prix wins and the first win for Team Lotus since Chapman’s passing – massive milestones both.

 So the stage was set for ’86.
 After only two seasons in F1, the pressure was now on Lotus and Renault to give Senna a car that would allow him fight for the championship.
 It gave him a very strong position within the team – something he was very aware of and took full advantage of.
 All of the 26 year-old’s demands were met – including his veto of the highly rated Derek Warwick as his team-mate.
 It can now be seen as a compliment to Warwick that Senna considered him a threat, but at the time Warwick was bitterly disappointed.
 He would never drive a front-running F1 car again.
 Senna even had the impudence to send him a New Year card, wishing him all the best for ‘86!
 Senna’s first choice of team-mate was close Brazilian friend Mauricio Gugelmin but, again, John Player favoured a British driver, so Johnny Dumfries was given a shot instead.
 However, the fate that awaited him meant that Senna might have inadvertently done Warwick a favour.
 Senna was given unequivocal number one driver status with a contract that never really gave Dumfries a fighting chance.
 Whether it was being the test mule for new components like the woeful 6-speed gearbox or handing over the spare car at short notice, Johnny Dumfries was left under no illusions that his primary role was to help Senna win.